tschiemer/midipatcher/README.md

 # midipatcher
-Platform independent virtual matrix patchbay for MIDI ports with additional connectivity for virtual ports and file, serial (work in progress, no test system at the moment), network streams, rtpmidi (work in progress).
+Platform independent virtual matrix patchbay for MIDI ports with additional connectivity for virtual ports and file, serial (to test), network streams, rtpmidi (work in progress).

 *midipatcher* is ment to be platform-independent and is aimed at desktop systems (Linux, macOS, Windows) - being developed on macOS and occasionally tested on a RaspberryPi.